~16 min left

 Odoo

 • Python + XML for custom modules.
-Modern Odoo development uses ORM, web framework, and a clean MVC architecture.
+Clean MVC architecture, mature ORM.

-• Odoo Studio — drag-and-drop customization tool included with Enterprise Custom plans.
+• Odoo Studio — drag-and-drop customisation tool included in Enterprise Custom.

 • Full source access in Community Edition.
-You can modify literally anything.
+You can modify anything.

 • Upgrades require migration scripts for custom modules — version-to-version migrations are a real engineering exercise.
-This is Odoo's biggest customization gotcha.
+This is Odoo's biggest customisation gotcha.

 • Talent pool: large and global.
-Python developers everywhere; Odoo-specific certifications widely available; OCA community provides vetted modules.
+Python developers everywhere; OCA community provides vetted modules.

-The honest customization comparison: Odoo gives you more freedom but more responsibility.
+The honest customisation comparison: Odoo gives you more freedom but more responsibility.
 NetSuite gives you less freedom but lower upgrade risk.
-Choose based on your team's profile, not philosophy.
+Choose based on your team's profile.
+For the philosophical frame, see how much ERP customisation is advisable.

 Implementation Reality: What 200+ Project Post-Mortems Reveal